Medical

 - You pay the full cost of prescriptions under the HSA until you meet the annual deductible, whereas the HRA has copays for prescriptions

-- We encourage you to review the plans' Summaries of Benefits and Coverage to compare coverage
+- We encourage you to review the Summaries of Benefits and Coverage to compare coverage:

 Who owns the money?